 Repair and Restoration Use

-If you miss alignment, you’ll get weak welds that can threaten safety.
-For liberated, practical repairs, precision matters.
+If you miss alignment or weld through coatings, you can create weak welds that threaten repair quality.
+For practical repairs, precision matters.

 Spot Welding vs. Other Car Joining Methods

-When you compare spot welding with adhesive bonding, mechanical fasteners, and MIG or TIG welding, you’ll see why automakers favor it for body assembly.
+When you compare spot welding with adhesive bonding, mechanical fasteners, and metal inert gas (MIG) or tungsten inert gas (TIG) welding, you can see why automakers favor it for many body joints.

 Products Worth Considering